cloudentity/pyron/README.md

 | pathPrefix         | prefix appended to `pathPattern` (optional)                   |
 | dropPrefix         | drop path prefix when calling target service (default true)   |

-By default the prefix is dropped when calling target service.
+By default, the prefix is dropped when calling target service.
 I.e. endpoint exposed at `POST /example/user` is proxied to `POST /user` in target service.
 To preserve the prefix set `dropPrefix` to false.

 <a id="config-rewrite-path"></a>